-My recent paintings orchestrate multiple figures entangled with each other surrounded by inflatables and toys, painted in vivid colors with details of textiles, clothing and patterns.
-Away from any kind of negativity figures enjoy the moment; freedom and love despite all the threats surrounding them outside of their confined environment.
-But they are still aware of the short lifespan of that perfect harmony that will pop like a balloon soon.
-I use inflatables as a metaphor for our short lived contentment, the ephemerality of pure joy and happiness.
+My recent paintings orchestrate multiple figures entangled with each other surrounded by inflatables and toys, painted in vivid colors with details of textiles, and patterns.
+I use inflatables as a metaphor for the ephemerality of pure joy and happiness.
 They also represent the false sense of security, and questions our constant drive for satisfaction and pleasure.

-Observing the loneliness and need for attention, accompanied with consumerism frenzy globally, my art evolved from being about my own personal crisis, to capturing the universal emotional state, especially during the current global and domestic social and environmental problems.
+Observing the loneliness and need for attention, accompanied with consumerism frenzy globally, my art evolved from being about my personal displacement crisis, to capturing the universal emotional state, especially during constant global social and environmental problems.
 While emphasizing on celebration of togetherness and trust, my work also explores the definitions of freedom and happiness.